r-owen/base_loom_server/docs/weaving.md

 * The square button below that shows the weave direction: whether you are weaving (green down arrow) or unweaving (red up arrow).
     The arrow points in the direction cloth is moving through the loom.

     How you change direction depends on the loom:

-    * Séguin looms allow you to change direction by pressing this arrow button or by pressing the UNW button on the dobby unit.
+    * Séguin looms allow you to change direction by pressing the square weave direction button and by pressing the UNW button on the dobby unit.
-    * Toika only allow you to change direction by pressing this arrow button.
+      Both work.
+Use whichever you prefer.

+    * Toika looms can be operated in one of two ways, specified by a command-line argument when you start the loom server:

+        * Software controls the weave direction.
+The square button showing weave direction can be pressed to change the direction.
+The physical button on the dobby head is ignored.
+This is the default.

+        * The loom controls the weave direction.
+You have to press the physical button on the dobby head to change directions.
+The square button showing weave direction is only a display (you can't click it).
+You run in this mode by starting the loom server with argument `--weave-direction loom`,

     * For other looms, see the loom-specific documentation with the software package.

 ## Repeating